jsun2010xyl/jsun2010xyl/README.md

 - 👋 Hi, I’m @jsun2010xyl
-- 👀 I’m interested in machine learning, cloud computing and robotics.
+- 👀 I’m interested in robotics.
-- 🌱 I’m currently learning OpenGL.
+- 🌱 I’m currently working on LeetCode problems in Java.
 - 💞️ I’m looking to collaborate on ...
 - 📫 Email: jsun2010@gmail.com